swathi-manjunatha/swathi-manjunatha/README.md

 ### ✨ Fun Facts
-- I turn data into insights — and jokes too 😄
 - Believe me, my code has fewer bugs than a summer picnic 🍉

 > “Data is not just numbers — it's a story waiting to be told.” 📊